• Home

 ‘Before the disaster, it changed into Icelandic bankers consuming foie gras, making plans trips on their private jets,’ says Hauksson.
 ‘But then the balance tipped.
 During the peak of the crisis, it was the simplest tourists.
 Now our clients are about 70 percent travelers.’

 The appetites of these new consumers have pushed a collective desire among cooks to be greater creative.
 Grill Market’s menu has emerged as increasingly more Icelandic, with gadgets inclusive of lava salted Skyr butter and beetroot-cured Arctic char.
 A smooth, succulent shark dish arrives tableside on a smoky grill with a trifecta of textures, flavors, and visuals.
-The food is innovative, memorable, and nice of all, light.
+The food is innovative, memorable, and, nice of all, light.

-‘Before, you can only get suitable fish at home.
-It was a regular aspect you cooked five days per week.
+Before, you could only get suitable fish at home.
+It was a regular aspect that you cooked five days per week.
 You didn’t want that in case you ate out.
 And cod changed into something we were given money for exporting.
-It became too highly-priced to devour.
+It became too highly priced to devour.
 Now the eating place fish subculture has exploded.’

 Alice